Chief Executive Officer, Pennsylvania Municipal Retirement System

-He is the Founder and CEO of Forge Intellectual Capital, LLC a consulting firm providing strategy and advice to managers, asset gatherers, and CFOs in the Private Equity and Public Finance sectors.
+Prior to the Pennsylvania Municipal Retirement System, Mr. Reese was the CEO of Forge Intellectual Capital, LLC, a firm he founded to provide strategy and advice to managers, asset gatherers, and CFOs in the private and public finance industry.

-From 2015 to 2017, he served as the Treasurer of the Commonwealth of PA..
+From 2015 to 2017, Mr. Reese served as the Treasurer of the Commonwealth of Pennsylvania.
 He was the investment chair with direct responsibility for a $20 billion investment portfolio.
 Under his tenure, assets under management increased by more than $2 billion.
-While in office, Tim created an Emerging Manager and Impact investment program with a total committed capital of $700 million.
+While in office, Mr. Reese created an Emerging Manager and Impact investment program with a total committed capital of $700 million.
 He demonstrated exceptional leadership and the ability to build consensus by successfully guiding a $90 billion annual operation within a fractured political environment.

-Prior to his work with the Treasury, Tim spent 21 years as a principal investor and operator for venture and private equity companies.
-As a CXO, he built out the sales and operations of three (3) North America based companies in the lower and middle market, which were later acquired or rolled up by CDW, Red Hat, and AEP Networks.
+Prior to his work with the Treasury, Mr. Reese spent 21 years as a principal investor and operator for venture and private equity companies.
+As a CXO, he built out the sales and operations of three (3) North America-based companies in the lower and middle markets, which were later acquired or rolled up by CDW, Red Hat, and AEP Networks.

-Tim has devoted his career to causes that focus on social issues through finance to broaden wealth opportunities.
+Mr. Reese has devoted his career to causes that focus on social issues through finance to broaden wealth opportunities.
+He was a founding member of Minority Angel Investors Network (MAIN) which provided early stage capital to minority, women, and veteran owned startups.
 He holds FINRA licenses Series 7, 79, 52, and 63.
-Tim earned a B.S. in Electrical Engineering and Electronics Technology from Temple University and was a Fellow at the Temple University Fox School of Business.
+He earned a B.S. in Electrical and Electronics Engineering from Temple University and was a Fellow at the Temple University Fox School of Business.